 It is possible to use L1 in Ms. Shinta's class and in one of the contexts in Lin's study because the two teachers have several things in common.
 They have the same belief that speaking English all the time might hinder students from understanding English instructions and grammar material.
 Moreover, they have the same teaching goal, which is to make students understand the lesson content.
-In addition, the findings of the current study which indicate that L1 is needed where there is lower English proficiency, also accord with the findings of Maleki and Pazhakh's, Zainii's and Rohmah's studies.
+In addition, the findings of the current study which indicate that L1 is needed where there is lower English proficiency, also accord with the findings of Maleki and Pazhakh's, Zainil's and Rohmah's studies.

 Ms. Shinta depends heavily on L1 to ensure comprehension.
 This use of L1 creates a significant impact on other forms of speech modifications.
-By contrast, Ms Laras' avoidance of L1 provides a different perspective on the use of speech modifications.
-She ensures comprehension without L1.
-In summary, they use the same forms of speech modifications but the degree to which they exploit the forms is different.
+By contrast, Ms Laras' avoidance of L1 provides a different perspective on the use of speech modifications. modifications.
+By contrast, Ms Laras' avoidance of L1 provides a different perspective modifications but the degree to the same forms of speech modifications but the degree to which they exploit the forms is different.
 In most contexts, input modifications, interaction modifications, and modifications of information choice are used in combination.
-Repetition was the most commonly used form of interaction modification, and it was often combined with input modifications and modifications of information choice.
-For example, it was combined with short utterances, less complex utterances, pauses and providing more descriptive detail.
-The greater emphasis required by a message, the more forms of speech modification were used.
-On other occasions, repetition, combined with other forms of input modifications, was also used as an interaction adjustment.
+Repetition was the most commonly used form of interaction modification, and it was often combined with input modifications. modifications and modifications of Information choice.
+For example, it was combined with short utterances, less complex utterances and modifications of Information choice.
+For example, it was combined by a message, the more forms of utterances, pauses and providing more descriptive detail.
+The greater emphasis required by a message, the more forms of speech more forms and providing more descriptive detail.
+The greater emphasis required by a message, the more forms of input modifications, was also speech modification were used.
+On other occasions, repetition, combined with other forms of input modifications, was also used as an interest. used as an interaction adjustment.
 This is in line with Lynch's findings [3(p.43,47,48)].